microsoft/PowerPlatformConnectors/certified-connectors/Peltarion/README.md

 # Peltarion Connector
 Add artificial intelligence to your apps!
 With Peltarion’s plugin, it has never been easier to create smart applications.

-With this Peltarion integration, you can build and deploy AI models, and through the API connect to your Bubble app.
+With this Peltarion integration, you can build and deploy AI models, and through the API connect to your app.

 Some cool things that you can do, amongst others.
 Use the Peltarion plugin to build an app that: